Sakartu/next/README.md

 updated as you watch but you can update the cache manually (if, for instance, you almost always watch in an offline setting) using the -u flag.
 Make sure the cache gets updated regularly, otherwise next won't know what to do with new eps as they come out!
-Playing a show has already been covered in the bash completion part above.
+Updating the database can be done manually (by running next with the -u flag) or automatically if you play shows while an internet connection is available.
+Playing a show has already been covered in the bash completion part above; you just start next with some hints as to which show you mean as parameters:

+    user@box$ next white

+will start the next ep of White Collar for you (provided you added it to the database)

 next will look for eps for your shows in the given location in the configuration file.
 If, for some reason, you have the eps for a specific show in another location